canonical-web-and-design/practices/workflow/deploy.md

 Once this tag is updated you can run the job apply, then staging and if nothing fails production.

-If the DNS is not ready yet add a line to your `/etc/hosts` with the ip of the Kubernetes instance and your DNS.
+If the DNS is not ready yet add a line to your `/etc/hosts` with the IP of the Kubernetes instance and your DNS.

 ### Request new certificates